Fluffy Banana Pancakes (sugar-free)

 Instructions

-1. Mash banana using a fork in a large bowl.
+• In a large bowl, mash peeled bananas with a fork.
 You should get around 3/4 cup of mashed bananas (180 g).
 A little more or less is fine.

 1. Dani